Frequently Asked Questions

 If a proper Notice of Dispute is provided to The MLC, The MLC will take the following actions (as required by the USCO regulation):

-2. When royalties subject to the Notice of Dispute become due (e.g.., when works are matched and the DSP is invoiced), The MLC will collect the amount of royalties in dispute from the DSP.
+- When royalties subject to the Notice of Dispute become due (e.g., when works are matched and the DSP is invoiced), The MLC will collect the amount of royalties in dispute from the DSP.

-1. First, if the dispute is resolved by settlement or court judgment/order, The MLC with release the funds royalties as directed in the judgment/order.
+- First, if the dispute is resolved by settlement or court judgment/order, The MLC will release the funds as directed in the judgment/order.

 As an example: